KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 Therefore the Deep Self-Axis is not:

-* inside only one universe’s L₃
+* inside only one universe's L₃
 * equally spread as a spatial substance across all universes
 * absent from the universes as a mere abstraction